-- 3.1.3.a Any observed rule infringement - 3.1.3.b Signal when a goal is scored by two long continuous sounds - 3.1.3.c Continuously check the players' personal equipment and retrieve from the water any player whose equipment does not conform to the rules - 3.1.3.d Continuously check the goals, marker and other equipment conform to the rules - 3.1.3.e Give the ball to the attacker when a penalty-throw has been awarded - 3.1.3.f Place the ball at the middle of the pool after a penalty throw running full time without scoring - 3.1.3.g Place the ball at the middle of the pool at the beginning of each period
+- 3.1.3.a Any observed rule infringement - 3.1.3.b Signal when a goal is scored by two long continuous sounds - 3.1.3.c Continuously check the players' personal equipment and retrieve from the water any player whose equipment does not conform to the rules - 3.1.3.d Continuously check the goals, marker and other equipment conform to the rules.
+Markers refer to the following: wrist markers, captain arm marker, numbers written on shoulders, markers in pool indicating boundary of the Playing Area, etc. - 3.1.3.e Give the ball to the attacker when a penalty-throw has been awarded - 3.1.3.f Place the ball at the middle of the pool after a penalty throw running full time without scoring - 3.1.3.g Place the ball at the middle of the pool at the beginning of each period